shrideio/shoebox/src/ci/README.md

 ### Setup

 1. Drone Vault plugin requires a Vault client token for accessing secrets stored in the Vault service.
-Fetch the cline token as described [here](/src/vault/README.md#issue-a-client-token) and then replace the placeholder in `.env` file running the following command.
+Fetch the client token as described [here](/src/vault/README.md#issue-a-client-token) and then replace the placeholder in `.env` file running the following command.

     > WARNING: Do not forget to replace [vault-token] with the actual value